Cape Town City Hall

-Cape Town City Hall is a large Edwardian building in Cape Town city centre which was built in 1905.
-It is located on the Grand Parade to the west of the Castle and is built from honey-coloured oolitic limestone imported from Bath in England.
+Cape Town City Hall is a large Edwardian building, built in 1905, and located in Cape Town's city centre.
+It is located on the Grand Parade, to the west of the Castle, and is built from honey-coloured oolitic limestone, imported from Bath in England.

 History

 The building was designed as the result of a public competition, the winning architects being Messrs Harry Austin Reid and Frederick George Green, with the contractors being Messrs T. Howard and F. G. Scott.
 Much of the building material, including fixtures and fittings was imported from Europe.
+The building was formally opened by the Mayor of Cape Town, Hyman Liberman.

 The Organ was built by Messrs Norman and Beard of London and Norwich, the specifications were drawn up by Sir George Martin, organist of St Paul's Cathedral in London especially for the City Hall.
 The workmanship and materials are of high quality, and the organ made from mahogany, teak and pine.
 Sir George Martin spoke of it as “a magnificent instrument in every gradation of tone, from the softest stop to the most powerful tuba being found in the organ, and all under the most perfect control, and that altogether the instrument must be regarded as an artistic and mechanical triumph”.
 There are altogether 3165 pipes varying from 32 ft to 3/4 in.
 The wind was supplied by a Kinetic Blower worked by an electric motor.

 The tower of the City Hall has a Turret Clock which strikes the hours and chimes the Westminster quarters.
 The faces of the clock are made from 4 skeleton iron dials filled with opal.
 The clock has a 24-hour wheel and lever.
 The bells were cast by Messrs John Taylor and Co of Loughborough and the clock was supplied by JB Joyce & Co of Whitchurch.

 The City Hall's carillon was installed as a World War I war memorial, with 22 additional bells being added in 1925 with the visit of the Prince of Wales.

 On February 11, 1990, only hours after his release from prison, Nelson Mandela made his first public speech from the balcony of Cape Town City Hall.

 On 2 January 2022, the National Assembly building of the Parliament of South Africa was severely damaged in a fire at the parliamentary precinct.
 The City of Cape Town subsequently made the City Hall and Grand Parade available for President Cyril Ramaphosa's State of the Nation Address.
-On 7 January, Parliament announced that Ramaphosa's State of the Nation Address will take place at the City Hall on 10 February.
-It will be attended by 300 Members of Parliament (MPs) and 70 guests to comply with COVID-19 regulations.
+On 7 January, Parliament announced that Ramaphosa's State of the Nation Address would take place at the City Hall on 10 February.
+It was to be attended by 300 Members of Parliament (MPs) and 70 guests to comply with COVID-19 regulations.

 The hall was lit up in the colours of the Ukrainian flag on the night of 2 March 2022 to show the city's support for the country during the 2022 Russian invasion of Ukraine.